Defining requirements for Business Rules and Decisions in Business Process Modeling

 Existing business process models

 The final step is about data.
 A business rule is based on a combined set of information or data elements.
-For example, the business rule for whether an insurance claim is accepted, depends on the amount claimed and the payment behavior of the customer.
+For example, the business rule for whether an insurance claim is accepted depends on the amount claimed and the customer’s payment behavior.
 Part of the set of requirements of a business rule, is to define the essential data elements that are necessary as input to the business rule.
-Without these data elements available, it is not possible to execute the business rule.
+Without these data elements available, executing the business rule is impossible.
 Existing data dictionaries or data models can be used as starting point.
 In addition it can help to describe where the data should come from (e.g. which system, which department, which external party, etc.)

 Define data elements for business rule